rstacruz/rsjs/README.md

 });
 ```

+### Use event delegation

 The only time document.ready is not necessary is when attaching event delegations to `document`.
 These are typically best done _before_ DOM ready, which would allow them to work even when the entire document hasn't loaded completely.

+This allows you to listen for those events whether the element is on the page or not, unlike doing `$('[role~="menu"]').on(...)` which needs to be done when the element is on the page.

 ```js
 $(document).on('click', '[role~=".bar"]', function () {
   // ...
 });
 ```

+However, this technique comes at a runtime performance cost.
+If you bind events for `click` for 50 components, every click on the page will check for 50 possible event handlers.
+Instead, consider using [onmount] and bind your events directly to elements as needed.

+Also see [extras](extras.md#event-delegation) for more info on event delegation.

 ### Use each() when needed